RRB Group D Exam Pattern 2026: Selection Process & Complete Guide

 Document Verification and Empanelling of Candidates

-Following the PET, candidates twice the number of notified vacancies will be shortlisted for Document Verification, based on their merit ranking and post preferences.
+Following the PET, candidates twice the number of available vacancies will be called for Document Verification, based on their merit ranking and post preferences.

-In the event of a tie in marks, candidates are ranked based on age (the older candidate is placed higher).
-If the age is also identical, alphabetical order of the candidate's name is used to determine the final merit position.
+In the event of a tie in marks, merit is determined by age (older candidates are given preference).
+If age is also identical, alphabetical order of the candidate's name is used to break the tie.

-Candidates should note that undergoing the medical examination does not guarantee appointment, especially for those called for DV beyond the total number of notified vacancies.
+All candidates attending Document Verification undergo a medical examination.
+Being called for the medical round does not guarantee an appointment, especially for those called beyond the number of notified vacancies.

 FAQs